 - if we could identify those people who have a strong genetic predisposition to the disease, we might be able to intervene at its earliest stages or before it appears.

 A crucial aspect of this research is collaboration.
 With funding from a National MS Society Collaborative MS Research Center Award, MS geneticists from around the world have joined to create the International MS Genetics Consortium, whose work has already sped the search for MS genes exponentially.
-The IMSGC completed the identified variations in two genes that help regulate the immune system as clearly increasing genetic susceptibility to MS, as well as several other genes of newly suspected importance in MS, some of which have, as yet, no known function.
-These have now become targets of intense research interest by MS investigators.
+In 2007 the Consortium published a groundbreaking initial GWAS that clearly identified two new genes (representing only the 2nd and 3rd susceptibility genes identified overall at that time) that predispose people to developing MS.

 Read about other studies funded by the National MS Society: